saeedsiddik/dl_design_smells/README.md

 * BatchNormalization() and Dropout() are called as a local function under a variable

 ### TODO
-* Run detector on all the code files
-* Select 10 files with the smell
+* Select 10 repositories with the smell and run them
-* Clone the full repository of the 10 files and run them
-* Read paper to set correct values of filters for the Conv2D calls
 * Refactor the 10 files and run the projects again
 * Evaluate the performance of the model